forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.3.1 - 06.27.2024 =
+* Added new Minify JS and Minify CSS features along with options to exclude specific files from minification and clear generated minified files when necessary.
+* UI Updates: What was previously the Assets tab has now been replaced by three more specific tabs, JavaScript, CSS, and Code.
+The main Script Manager toggle has been moved to Tools.
+Additional subheaders have also been added throughout to help with organization.
+* Added new perfmatters_minify_js filter.
+* Added new perfmatters_minify_js_exclusions filter.
+* Added new perfmatters_minify_css filter.
+* Added new perfmatters_minify_css_exclusions filter.
+* Added a REST API exception for Independent Analytics.
+* Added additional request parameter for Divi to excluded page builders array.
+* Added built-in critical image exclusion for WPML flag images.
+* Added Delay JS quick exclusion for Grow for WordPress.
+* Updated used CSS function to generate a separate file for each post type archive instead of a single shared stylesheet.
+* Fixed an issue that was causing an incorrect root directory to be returned for some environments.
+* Fixed an issue with preload and lazyload parent exclusion filters that was preventing them from excluding images correctly in some cases.
+* Translation updates.

 = 2.3.0 - 05.23.2024 =
 * Added a new function to verify the preferred content type from the HTTP header when determining if JSON is being requested.
 This should improve compatibility with certain hosting providers.